AnkitaSri2658/Marketlogicsoftware-coding-challenge/README.md

 Here is a simple todo list, written with minimal use of libraries.

-In the tasks below, it is proposed to extend and improve the application.
-Each task covers some part of frontend engineering.

-Please read tasks carefully and give us your time estimation.
-If you have any questions, please do not hesitate to contact us.

-After solving of all tasks please make a pull request.
-Please for each task create separate commit with same name as title of task.

 ### JS-101: Add item on press Enter

-Our users are complaining, that they are used to submit value on pressing Enter, but it doesn't work in our application.

-Please provide ability to add item with pressing `enter` key.
+Provided ability to add item with pressing `enter` key.

 ### JS-102: Add filters

-Please provide such filters:
+Provided the following filters:
 - "Show all" (default)
 - "Show open" (display all items with `done: false`)
 - "Show closed" (display all items with `done: true`)